peterukk/ConvectiveIndices.jl/README.md

 # ConvectiveIndices.jl
-Julia package for calculating convective indices (e.g. CAPE) from atmospheric sounding data.
+A Julia package for calculating convective indices (e.g. CAPE) from atmospheric sounding data.

 The core function is ```calc_CAPE_thetae```, which outputs parameters such as CAPE, Lifted Index and CIN from input columns of pressure, temperature, specific humidity and geometric height, for a user-defined parcel (surface/most unstable, with/without vertical mixing).